Established 1996. Winning today.

 In 2022, and 2023, our two teams climbed an average 73 teams in the rankings.
 Both teams qualified for the Open Regional Championships (ORCS) in the 2020-21 and 2022-23 seasons.

-A Historic Season
+A Historic Run

 A look into the history and grounding of our society.